Under 18 Students

 - Problem Gambling Foundation of NZ

 - Asian Family Services

 We have partnered with Comprehensive Care and promote “Quit Smoking Programme” funded by NZ, to help students who need assistance in quitting.

 We do our best to find a suitable homestay family for each of our students.
 The advantages of a homestay are the cultural benefits, the support and comfort of family life and the additional language support.
 A homestay is an excellent way to learn about New Zealand culture, make friends and practise your English while living in New Zealand.
 New Zealand families are typically kind, honest and friendly, and they enjoy meeting people from other cultures.

 All our homestay families are regularly inspected.
 The inspector visits the family homes, interviews the family members, and ensures that they are suitable for our students.
 Students who require accommodation should request their homestay accommodation at least two weeks prior to starting their programme.
-The cost is around $270-$290 per week and there is an initial placement fee of $250.

 The average time for students to commute from homestay to school is about 1 hour – 1.5 hours.